Early Years Curriculum

 We promote children’s awareness of the factors that support a healthy lifestyle, including a balanced diet, the importance of regular exercise and an active daily routine, including

-A copy of our Early Years Policy can be seen by clicking here.
+A copy of the Early Years Curriculum Map can be found by clicking here.